Moorish architecture

-History
+Historical development

 Earliest Islamic monuments (8th–9th centuries)

 In the 7th century the region of North Africa became steadily integrated into the emerging Muslim world during the Early Arab-Muslim Conquests.
-The territory of Ifriqiya (roughly present-day Tunisia), and its newly-founded capital city of Kairouan (also transliterated as "Qayrawan") became an early center of Islamic culture for the region.
+The territory of Ifriqiya (roughly present-day Tunisia), and its newly founded capital city of Kairouan (also transliterated as "Qayrawan") became an early center of Islamic culture for the region.
 According to tradition, the Great Mosque of Kairouan was founded here by Uqba ibn Nafi in 670, although the current structure dates from later.

 Al-Andalus

-In 711 most of the Iberian Peninsula, part of the Visigothic Kingdom at the time, was conquered by a Muslim (largely Berber) army led by Tariq ibn Ziyad and became known as Al-Andalus.
+In 711, most of the Iberian Peninsula, part of the Visigothic Kingdom at the time, was conquered by a Muslim (largely Berber) army led by Tariq ibn Ziyad and became known as Al-Andalus.
 The city of Cordoba became its capital.
-In 756 Abd ar-Rahman I established the independent Emirate of Cordoba here and in 785 he also founded the Great Mosque of Cordoba, one of the most important architectural monuments of the western Islamic world.
-The mosque was notable for its vast hypostyle hall composed of rows of columns connected by double tiers of arches (including horseshoe arches on the lower tier) composed of alternating red brick and light-colored stone.
+In 756, Abd ar-Rahman I, a surviving member of the Umayyad dynasty, established the independent Emirate of Cordoba here.
+In 785, he founded the Great Mosque of Cordoba, one of the most important architectural monuments of the western Islamic world.
+The mosque is notable for its vast hypostyle hall composed of rows of columns connected by double tiers of arches (including horseshoe arches on the lower tier) composed of alternating red brick and light-colored stone.
 The mosque was subsequently expanded by Abd ar-Rahman II in 836, who preserved the original design while extending its dimensions.
 The mosque was again embellished with new features by his successors Muhammad, Al-Mundhir, and Abdallah.
 One of the western gates of the mosque, known as Bab al-Wuzara (today known as Puerta de San Esteban), dates from this period and is often noted as an important prototype of later Moorish architectural forms and motifs: the horseshoe arch has voussoirs that alternate in colour and decoration and the arch is set inside a decorative rectangular frame (alfiz).
 The influence of ancient Classical architecture is strongly felt in the Islamic architecture during this early Emirate period of the peninsula.
 The most obvious example of this was the reuse of columns and capitals from earlier periods in the initial construction of the Great Mosque of Cordoba.
-When new, richly-carved capitals were produced for the mosque's 9th-century expansion, they emulated the form of classical Corinthian capitals.
+When new, richly carved capitals were produced for the mosque's 9th-century expansion, they emulated the form of classical Corinthian capitals.